 Warm weather.
 Long days full of sunshine.
 Open windows.
 Green leaves and Spring flowers.
 What could be better than all of this?
 The anticipation of fresh, local vegetables is almost over as the first spring foods begin arriving here at Oryana.
-We now have fresh, local rhubarb and asparagus is beginning to trickle in.
-(A hard spring has delayed the asparagus harvest.)
+We now have fresh local rhubarb and asparagus is beginning to trickle in.
 But as the season progresses it’s a symphony of flavors with the variety of foods coming in each week.

 We have a wide variety of interesting grains in our bulk department including black quinoa and farro, and to encourage you to try them, here are a few recipes that also have a spring twist to them.
 The farro is very similar to wheat but is more digestible and offers a higher nutritional value.
 The black quinoa has the same nutritional value as white and cooks up the same as white quinoa.

 Farro Asparagus Risotto

 1 bunch asparagus, trimmed and sliced 1/2 inch thick on the bias, blanched*

 Salt and freshly ground pepper to taste